citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Remove Accurate Geometry Shader setting ([#4879](https://github.com/citra-emu/citra/pull/4879), [#4894](https://github.com/citra-emu/citra/pull/4894)) by [tywald](https://github.com/tywald) and [wwylele](https://github.com/wwylele)

 When Hardware Shaders was first added, we had two `Accurate` options. `Accurate Multiplication` was relatively well-tested, and we knew it would harm performance quite a bit.
-However, the other one - `Accurate Geometry Shaders`, didn't receive as much attention, partially due to the fact that it was on by default.
+However, the other one - `Accurate Geometry Shaders` - didn't receive as much attention, partially due to the fact that it was on by default.

 Geometry Shaders (GS) are shaders processing what are called *primitives*, which are basically points, lines and triangles passed to your GPU.
 The PICA had support for programmable GS.
 Therefore, when we added the PICA->GLSL shader convertor, it was natural to try to support GS as well.
 However, due to PICA's weird behaviour of preserving states across shader invocations, it was hard to make an accurate implementation. [wwylele](https://github.com/wwylele) put it behind an option, hoping that the rather inaccurate Hardware GS would help increase performance for weaker PCs.